tpm-rs/governance/project-docs/CONTRIBUTING.md

 comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once per Repo.-->

-The Repo abides by the Organization's [charter](../org-docs//CHARTER.md),
+The Repo abides by the Project's [charter](../org-docs//CHARTER.md),
 [trademark policy](../org-docs/TRADEMARKS.md),
 [antitrust policy](../org-docs/ANTITRUST.md),